skip to content

 Maximum working hours

 According to the ‘working time regulations’, staff cannot work more than an average of 48 hours a week over a 17 week period, although, they can choose to opt-out of the 48 hour work week.
-For those under 18, it is no more than an average of 40 hours a week over a 17 week period.
+For those under 18, you cannot work more than 8 hours a day or 40 hours a week.

-Find out more about maximum weekly working hours.
+Find out more about working hours with Acas.

 It is up to your employer to ensure there are a sufficient number of paid staff to complete all work required whilst building in substantial breaks during the day.